derrickdominic/moved-hole/README.md

   <img src="1.jpg" width="300"> <img src="2.jpg" width="300">
 </p>

 *Method*: Using OpenCV, we employ the SIFT feature detector and descriptor to find interesting keypoints in both images, select good matches, and use them to estimate a perspective transformation between the images.
+The result of running `golf.py` is the image "1.jpg" warped as if taken from the same camera as "2.jpg"

-*Result*: Warping "1.jpg" into "2.jpg", we have
+*Result*: Using GIMP, we overlapped the warped "1.jpg" into "2.jpg".
+The result is

 <p align="center">
   <img src="overlapped.jpg" width="450">